pbougue/tartare/documentation/functional_description/Preprocesses.md

 2. Fill its param with the data you wish to add.

 ### Notes
 Since Tartare is currently only mono contributor, an export coverage with two or more contributors will not have a merged *agency.txt*.
+Files generated through GtfsAgencyFile preprocess can only contain 1 agency.